Motor Neurone Disease is the name for a rare condition where parts of the nervous system become damaged.

-The condition is not usually painful.
+- The condition is not usually painful.
 As damage progresses, symptoms spread to other parts of the body and the condition becomes more debilitating.
-Eventually, a person with motor neurone disease may be unable to move.
+Eventually, a person with MND may be unable to move.
 They may also find communicating, swallowing and breathing very difficult.
-In 10-15% of cases, motor neurone disease is associated with a type of dementia that can affect things such as personality and behaviour.
-This is called frontotemporal dementia.
+In 10-15% of cases, MND is associated with a type of dementia that can affect things such as personality and behaviour.
+This is called Frontotemporal Dementia.

 Treating Motor Neurone Disease